Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 #### Experiment 1: Impact of Link Failures on Average Path Length

-This experiment evaluates how the average path length in a three-tier fat-tree topology changes as a function of link failure rate.
+This experiment analyzes how the average path length in a three-tier fat-tree topology changes as a function of the link failure rate.
-Simulations were conducted for three network sizes — k = 4, 6, 8, 10 and 12 where k represents the number of ports per switch.
+Simulations were conducted for five network sizes — k = 4, 6, 8, 10, and 12, where k represents the number of ports per switch.
-For each configuration we introduced random link failures at the discrete rates \{0, 1, 2, 5, 10, 20 ,30 ,40\}\% of the total links and then computed the mean shortest path length across all reachable hosts.
+For each configuration, random link failures were introduced at discrete rates of \{0, 1, 2, 5, 10, 20, 30, 40\}\% of the total links, and the mean shortest-path distance was computed across all reachable hosts.

-The results show that the average path length remains almost constant as the failure rate increases, demonstrating the high resilience, redundancy, and fault tolerance of the fat-tree topology.
+The results show that smaller networks (e.g., k=4) exhibit higher variability in the average path length as the failure rate increases.
-Because of its multiple equal-cost paths, the fat-tree design maintains nearly identical performance even when several links fail, ensuring that network connectivity and throughput are preserved under fault conditions.
-Larger configurations (higher k) exhibit slightly higher path lengths due to increased hierarchical depth but also demonstrate stronger fault tolerance, as additional ports provide more redundant routes and enhance network reliability.
+This instability occurs because in smaller topologies, each failed link represents a larger fraction of the total connectivity, making the network more sensitive to random failures.
+In contrast, larger fat-tree configurations (k \geq 8) remain remarkably stable, showing only minor or gradual increases in path length as the failure percentage grows.
+This demonstrates the strong fault tolerance and inherent redundancy of the fat-tree architecture — as k increases, the number of alternative equal-cost paths grows, maintaining stable connectivity and nearly constant average path lengths even under significant link failures.

 A plot demonstrating this experiment can be found at plots/failure_vs_path_length.png.